Victor Chapman: Fighting in the war

 A memorial service was held on the 4th of July for Chapman.
 The service, which was held at the American Church in Paris, included many of the American ambassador to France, American residents of Paris and any American soldiers in France that could make it.

 Awards and medals

 Chapman earned many medals and commendations during his military career.
 Chapman was interested in the arts and in writing.
 He often found inspiration to write while he was in the middle of battles, and many of the letters he sent to his father were written in these circumstances.
-A book of these letters, called Letters from France, was published after his death.
+A book of these letters, called Victor Chapman's Letters from France, with a memoir by John Jay Chapman was published in 1917 after his death.
 In his memory, the composer Charles Martin Loeffler, a friend of Chapman's father, composed his quartet Music for Four Stringed Instruments.
 A cenotaph in his honor was erected in St. Matthew's Episcopal Churchyard, Bedford, New York.